mfauziii/softbridge.github.io/ngqms/platform.md

 Enterprise is a full-scale queue orchestration platform that supports integration with Hospital Information Systems (HIS), ERP systems, and enterprise applications.

+This flexible architecture ensures NGQMS grows with your business.
 👉 [View Pricing Plans →](./pricing.md)

 ### Scalability